imerfanahmed/gusher/readme.md

-Below is an updated `README.md` for your Go-based Pusher alternative, "Gusher," hosted on GitHub at `https://github.com/imerfanahmed/gusher`.
-I’ve removed all load testing-related information (e.g., k6 references) as requested and tailored the content to reflect your project’s current state, including the GitHub repository link.
-This version focuses on the project’s overview, features, installation, usage, configuration, contributing, licensing, and support.

----

 # Gusher - A Go-Based Real-Time WebSocket Server (Pusher Alternative)

 Welcome to Gusher, a lightweight, Go-based real-time WebSocket server designed as an alternative to Pusher Channels.
 Gusher enables developers to build scalable, real-time applications with features like channel subscriptions, event broadcasting, and app management, mimicking Pusher’s functionality while offering flexibility and control through Go.